mavilov/hybrid-query-system/docs/architecture.md

 - Using SQLite + a small TF‑IDF index is lightweight and reproducible for the assignment scope.
 - The _App_ class and DI-friendly modules support unit tests and make the CLI ergonomics straightforward.
 - `package.json` - yes, but no module/cli generation as npm does its job
-- Linting from day 1 with _ESLint_
-- pretty formatting from day 1 with _Prettier_
 - No frameworks for the core task, but look - I can use libraries!
 Besides `better-sqlite3`, `https-status-code` is used just because of one particular code!
 Not too much waste, rather a demonstration.
 - Markdown documents to state assumptions, as well as to document my reasoning and avoid stress/rush during the presentation.
+- Linting from day 1 with _ESLint_
+- Pretty formatting from day 1 with _Prettier_
+- Devcontainer to allow editing and limited execution in GitHub environment.
+Unit tests can pass.
+I add this line via the web based editor in my Devcontainer.

-Not specific to any components I mention below, following improvements could be potentially made if I'd have a few more days.
+Not specific to any components I will mention below, following improvements could be potentially made if I'd have a few more days.

-- add more unit tests
+- add more unit tests, mock Ollama responses
 - add e2e test involving Ollama
-- Docker to fix the environment, especially for e2e testing in GitHub
-- Maybe use TypeScript, but I question its value for the particular use case.
-- Go full-blown with no LLM for query decomposition and answer synthesis tasks, but as I mentioned, no time to do it with reasonably good quality.
+- Go full-blown with no LLM for query decomposition and answer synthesis tasks, but as I mentioned, no time to do this with sufficient quality.
+- Provide alternative embeddings generator, by using Ollama and its `POST /api/embed` endpoint.
+- Maybe containerize the app to fix the environment, especially for e2e testing in GitHub
 - make an http endpoint
 - write a simple UI, maybe use [Lovable](https://lovable.dev/) to generate it and connect to my endpoint
+- Maybe use TypeScript, but I question its value for this particular use case.
 - test everything in isolation as well as the whole flow e2e
 - [ADK architecture](https://cloud.google.com/blog/topics/developers-practitioners/where-to-use-sub-agents-versus-agents-as-tools) with sub-agent (implemented as a tool and deterministic) running SQL query.